VMjack64/SOC-Homelab/PART13BONUS.md

 - 12\:38\:19.474 AM: A suspicious dll, `C:\Windows\SysWOW64\urlmon.dll`, was loaded by the executable
 - 12\:38\:19.654 AM: Executable was terminated

 The GUID trail ran cold at this point, but I did one more thing before moving on.
 I recalled from the Day 28 video that MyDFIR searched up the process ID of the Apollo executable in an attempt to find more leads.
-I tried the same thing with the executable, and actually got an additional lead that I could work with:
+I tried the same strategy with the executable, and actually got an additional lead that I could work with:
 ![](/screenshots/346.png)
 ![](/screenshots/347.png)
 ![](/screenshots/348.png)